Vikings in Iberia: First raid, 844

-Evidence for the subsequent development of the raid mainly comes from later, Arabic-language sources.
+Evidence for the subsequent development of the raid mainly comes from later Arabic-language sources.
 The earliest and most important of these, despite a number of implausible details, is Ibn al-Qūṭiyya.
 Overall, it seems clear that after their raid on Galicia and Asturias, the Vikings proceeded south, raiding Lisbon and Seville.
-In the assessment of Ann Christys, 'that is perhaps as much as we can say for certain'.
-However, the Viking raid on Seville has attracted extensive scholarship in which researchers have attempted to extract a fuller history from late sources.
+In the assessment of Ann Christys, "that is perhaps as much as we can say for certain."
+However, the raid on Seville has attracted extensive scholarship in which researchers have attempted to extract a fuller history from late sources.

-A local Galician legend also claims that when the Vikings arrived at the mouth of the river Masma, in northern Galicia, Gonzalo, the holy Bishop of the local diocese of Britonia, from atop of a hill prayed for protection from the heavens against the forthcoming attack: a major storm was unleashed, sinking most of the flotilla but a ship that could flee to warn the rest of the fleet.
+A local Galician legend claims that when the Vikings arrived at the mouth of the river Masma in northern Galicia, Gonzalo, the holy Bishop of the local diocese of Britonia, prayed from atop of a hill prayed for protection from the heavens against the forthcoming attack: a major storm was unleashed, sinking most of the flotilla but a ship that could flee to warn the rest of the fleet.
 A series of early medieval rock castles placed atop hills and mountains with large visual field over the ocean, extending along the coasts of Galicia, have been tentatively identified as temporary shelters and watchtowers built by local communities or lords against Norse raids.